Azure/generator-jhipster-azure-spring-apps/README.md

 ### JHipster Online

-Go to [Jhipster Online](https://start.jhipster.tech/generate-azure-application) and generate your application.
+Go to [JHipster Online](https://start.jhipster.tech/generate-azure-application) and generate your application.

 ## 🚁 How to run locally